djyde/cans/docs/concepts/plugin.md

 Plugin is powerful and useful in cans.
 It can inject everything in your cans app instance.
 Or only simply return any value that can be access in `app.plugins`.

 *Plugins injection behavior will be constrained in futher release.
-For example, we will provide a method to create custom `model` in `app.models`, instead of let the plugin modify the `app.moddels` directory.
+For example, we will provide a method to create custom `model` in `app.models`, instead of let the plugin modify the `app.moddels` directly.
 Besides, the property `observable` will be renamed, while it not only can return an observable.*

 #### Write a plugin